The Maldives from A to Z. A Complete Guide for Travellers

 Maldives economy is mainly based on Tourism, Fishing and some Shipping activities.

-Maldives are located close to the equator.
 The South part is crossed by the equator line between Fuvahmulah and Gaafu Dhaalu Atolls.

 Emergency Telephone Numbers

 Indira Gandhi Memorial Hospital – 336658.

 The Maldives flag has various symbols and symbolic colors : Green for peace and the national Coconut Tree, a White Crescent for Islam and Red for the blood of their fights for independence.

 Beginners and experienced divers and snorkelers can see them all.
 Dangerous fishes at the Maldives are a few but exist !

 The main dangerous species that you might encounter are Lionfish, Moray, Stingray, Sharks, Sea Urchin, Triggerfish and some corals.